Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 </details>
 &nbsp;

 Stroke is the fifth leading cause of death in the US, and ischemic strokes, caused by blocked blood flow to the brain, make up the vast majority of cases.
 Unlike ischemic heart disease, which has been trending downward, stroke has quietly inched upward.

-From 2010 to 2021, the age-standardized YLL rate rose from 216 -> 231 per 100k (+7%).
-More striking, the absolute years of life lost jumped by 36%, from 1.08M -> 1.47M, reflecting a growing burden in at-risk populations.
+Between 2010 and 2021, the age-standardized YLL rate increased from 216 → 231 per 100k (+7%).

 So what’s behind the increase?
 GBD highlights a mix of metabolic and behavioral drivers: